getmakerlog/roadmap/README.md

 - `Rejected`: These are features that have been rejected currently, BUT could be explored in a future time.
 - `Done`: These are things that have been completed.

-**Please Note:** Existing features will be added to the board and prefixed with `[EXISTING]` as to let everyone know that an existing Makerlog feature will persist over to the rebuild.
+**Please Note:** Existing features will be added to the board and have the label `existing` as to let everyone know that an existing Makerlog feature will persist over to the rebuild.

+## Issues

+All cards in the board will be converted to issues, where the community is welcome to talk about the feature in depth with everyone else to give feedback or guidance.

 ## Discussions